automated-bots/GitLab-Bot/README.md

 ### Setup

-You now need to set several environment variables, you can use the `.env` file.
+You need to set some settings using environment variables, for that we use the `.env` file.
+You can use the `.env.example` file as template.

 ```sh
 cp .env.example .env